 In war, an archer would have always been prepared to change from bow to sword, should their position be overrun.
 When that happened, this Archers Medieval War Sword would serve well in keeping a ranged fighter safe in melee combat.

 The sword of the medieval knight was the arming sword, although this Arming Broad Sword offers a subtle variation on that classic blade.
 As its name implies, this blade is a bit broader, lending it a more intimidating and powerful form.

-Gladius Medieval style swords like the Arming Sword have 440C stainless steel blades that are fully tempered, but they are primarily intended for use as collectibles and decorative pieces with their eye-catching details.
+Gladius Medieval style swords like the Arming Sword have carbon steel blades that are fully tempered, but they are primarily intended for use as collectibles and decorative pieces with their eye-catching details.